-Regulation Jurisdictional Note (b) the dangerous goods as a whole form part of a welding set or are used or intended to be used with a portable flame torch.
+Regulation Jurisd lictional Note (b) the dangerous goods as a whole form part of a welding set or are used or intended to be used with a portable flame torch.
 Compressed oxygen or air that is used or intended to be used for medical purposes.
-3 Dangerous goods Class 3 250 L 4 Pool Chlorine and spa sanitising agents 100 kg or L 5 Sodium Hypochlorite designated by UN Number 1791 100 L 6 Dangerous goods Class 9 100 kg or L 7 Dangerous goods Packing Group 1 5 kg or L 8 C1 combustible liquids 1000 L 9 Dangerous goods Class 2.3 Nil kg or L 10 Any dangerous goods other than those stated above 100 kg or L 328(2) Jurisdictions will insert a reference to local legislation that regulates safety in relation to pipelines and removes the need to rely on Part 7.1 to that extent.
-328(3) Some Some jurisdictions will insert a relevant law here.
-328(5) explai ning the interaction b ote at the end of this subregulation etween Chapter 7 of these Regulations and lation relating to explosives.
+3 Dangerous goods Class 3 250 L 4 Pool Chlorine and spa sanitising agents 100 kg or L 5 Sodium Hypochlorite designated by UN Number 1791 100 L 6 Dangerous goods Class 9 100 kg or L 7 Dangerous goods Packing Group 1 5 kg or L 8 C1 combustible liquids 1000 L 9 Dangerous goods Class 2.3 Nil kg or L 10 Any dangerous goods other than those stated above 100 kg or L 328(2) safety ference to local legislation that regulates and removes the need to rely on Part 7.1 328(3) Some jurisdictions will inse ert a relevant law here.
+328(5) explaii ning the interaction b lote at the end of this subregulation etween Chapter 7 of these Regulations and lation relating to explosives.